 During the year ended June 30, 2005, a phase 1 program of geological mapping, tunnelling and trenching to further define the known zones of mineralization at Tangshang was proposed and approved by the Board of Directors on November 4, 2004.
 Total cost of the program was estimated at \$227,000 and the work was expected to take 5 months to complete.
-The Company has had several expressions of interest from third parties regarding the purchase of the Tanshang Property.
-As a result, work on Tanshang has been deferred to allow time to negotiate a possible sale.
-To date, total accumulated costs on this property were \$821,811 net of recovery.
+As a result, the Company received several expressions of interest from third parties regarding the purchase of the Tangshang Property.
+Work on Tangshang has been deferred to allow time to negotiate a possible sale.
+To date, total accumulated costs on this property were \$823,099 net of recovery.